Published: April 7, 2026

 Let's be fair: LightBurn earned its reputation.
 It is a genuinely excellent piece of software, and for many users it is still the right choice.

 If you own a CO2 laser, work across multiple operating systems, or rely on camera alignment and rotary features, LightBurn is hard to beat at any price.
-The subscription model is easier to stomach when you are using the software professionally or depend on its full feature set.
+The price and update renewals are easier to stomach when you are using the software professionally or depend on its full feature set.

 Several free options exist, though each comes with trade-offs.
 Here is an honest look at the most common ones.